Skip to main content

 Yes.
 The DOT vision standard allows for correction.
 If you achieve 20/40 or better visual acuity in each eye with corrective lenses, you meet the standard.
 Your medical certificate will note that you must wear corrective lenses while driving, and this restriction will appear on your CDL.
 If you drive without your corrective lenses, you are in violation of your medical certification conditions and could be placed out of service.

 If you fail the standard vision test — meaning you cannot achieve 20/40 in each eye even with correction — you will not receive a medical certificate based on the standard exam.
-However, you have two options: First, you can apply for a Federal Vision Exemption through the FMCSA Vision Exemption Program, which has specific eligibility criteria.
+However, you have options: First, you may qualify under the FMCSA Alternative Vision Standard (49 CFR 391.44, effective March 22, 2022), which replaced the old Federal Vision Exemption Program.
+A licensed ophthalmologist or optometrist completes the Vision Evaluation Report (Form MCSA-5871), the medical examiner then certifies you, and most first-time drivers must also pass a road test administered by the employing carrier.
 Second, if you drive only intrastate (within one state), you may apply to your state for a vision waiver under that state's program.
-Interstate drivers who cannot qualify under the exemption program are medically disqualified.

 There is no absolute color blindness disqualification, but drivers must be able to recognize the colors of traffic signals and devices showing standard red, green, and amber.
 Medical examiners assess this during the physical.
 Many color-deficient drivers can still pass because they can distinguish traffic signals based on brightness and position rather than pure color recognition.
 The examiner makes this determination on a case-by-case basis.
 If you are concerned, discuss your specific color vision situation with the examiner before or during the exam.